Tips on How to Keep Appliances from Breaking down and Maintain Them Properly

-Everyone uses appliances on a daily basis.
+Everyone uses appliances daily.
 These include refrigerators, microwaves, dishwashers, garbage disposal systems, washers and dryers.
 High usage invariably results in a greater strain on these appliances.
 If these appliances are not operating at maximum efficiency, this could be harmful to the appliance and your family.
 With a full house, you know that the fridge doors are being opened and closed repeatedly, the microwave is working overtime, and the washer is chock-a-block full.

 Keep those Door Seals Clean